Ruth Wilson: Career

-Prior to her role in Jane Eyre, Wilson had one professional screen credit, in Suburban Shootout, a situation comedy she appeared in with Tom Hiddleston.
-In 2006–2007, she filmed the second series of Suburban Shootout, a new Agatha Christie's Marple mystery (Nemesis) for ITV, and Stephen Poliakoff's BBC television drama Capturing Mary as the young Mary.
+Prior to her role in Jane Eyre, Wilson had one professional screen credit, in Suburban Shootout, a situation comedy she appeared in with Tom Hiddleston. and Stephen Poliakoff's BBC television drama Capturing Mary as the young Mary.

 Wilson appeared in Gorky's Philistines in 2007, playing Tanya, at the Royal National Theatre from May until August.
 In June, she presented the 2007 Lilian Baylis Awards.
-Other projects in 2007 included a guest appearance in the sitcom Freezing as Alison Fennel (transmitted on BBC2, 21 February 2008); narration of the documentary The Polish Ambulance Murders (transmitted on BBC4, 5 February 2008); and the portrayal of a mentally ill doctor in the dramatised documentary The Doctor Who Hears Voices (transmitted on UK Channel 4, 21 April 2008).
+Other projects in 2007 included a guest appearance in the sitcom Freezing as Alison Fennel (BBC2, 21 February 2008); narration of the documentary The Polish Ambulance Murders (BBC4, 5 February 2008); and the portrayal of a mentally ill doctor in the dramatised documentary The Doctor Who Hears Voices (Channel 4, 21 April 2008).

 From 23 July to 3 October 2009, she appeared as Stella Kowalski in the Donmar Warehouse revival of A Streetcar Named Desire.
 On 15 November 2009 AMC Television and ITV premiered the 2009 TV miniseries remake of The Prisoner, in which Wilson played the Village doctor, "No. 313".
 She played "Queenie" in an adaptation of Andrea Levy's Small Island, which aired on BBC1 in December 2009 and also aired in the United States on PBS in 2010.

-Since 2010, she has appeared in the British psychological police drama Luther as Alice Morgan, a research scientist and highly intelligent individual described by Luther as a narcissist.
-In September 2012, the series' creator, Neil Cross, announced that he was in the process of creating a spin-off of Luther centred on Wilson's character, though as of 2018 this has not happened.
-Cross stated, "The BBC is very interested in the project.
-The only real question would be how many and how often we would do it – whether it would be a one-off miniseries or a returning miniseries, a co-production or not."
+From 2010, she appeared in the British psychological police drama Luther as Alice Morgan, a research scientist and highly intelligent individual described by Luther as a narcissist.
 While Wilson could not appear in series four of Luther due to filming clashing with The Affair, she returned for series five.

 From 4 August to 8 October 2011, Wilson starred in the title role of Eugene O'Neill's Anna Christie at the Donmar Warehouse alongside Jude Law.
 Her performance prompted The Guardian to devote an editorial to Wilson's "courageous, edgy and compelling talent".